 History:

 The dual side platforms at Larrabee were covered in the center by two peaked-roof canopies of steel supports with gently-curved brackets and intricate latticework, covered by a corrugated metal roofing.
-Originally, these covered about half the platform length, but the platforms were subsequently lengthened to allow longer trains to berth.
-The railings consisted of tubular frames and posts with panels of decorative, vaguely diamond shaped metalwork inside.
+As built, these covered about half the platform length.
+The railings consisted of tubular frames and posts with panels of decorative, ogee patterned metalwork inside.

 Although maps bore only the name Larrabee, the station's platform signage referred to the stop as "Larrabee and North Ave."
 Later, after the street was completed, the name was changed to Larrabee & Ogden and a sign saying only "Ogden" was placed above all the others denoted the changed name.
 This occurred some time between 1926 and 1930.